Daniel-KM/Omeka-S-module-Next/README.md

 #### Logger in view

 Allow to use `$this->logger()` in the views (fix [#1371], included in Omeka S 1.4).

+#### Current site

+Allow to get the current site in public view, that may be missing in some cases (included in Omeka S v4).

 #### New links